-Many people have been asking about Echo and Alexa and whether those are synonymous or are different products.
+Many people have been asking about Alexa and Echo and whether those are synonymous or are different products.

 So, what’s the difference between Alexa and Echo?
 Alexa is Amazon’s voice-activated virtual assistant software, while Echo is Amazon’s proprietary device that runs on Alexa’s artificial intelligence.
 Alexa is just the name of the software that runs on these devices which include Echo Dot, Echo Show, Echo Spot, and Echo buds.